 "Why don't you see for yourself?"
-Sirius answered as a quick movement with his wand tore Umbridge' right sleeve off, revealing the bleeding red words carved into her lower arm deeply enough to surely leave the words clearly visible for the rest of her life.
+Sirius answered as a quick movement of his wand tore Umbridge' right sleeve of, revealing the bleeding red words carved deeply into her lower arm, ensuring the words would be visible for the rest of her life.

-"I must not deny the truth."
-Remus read before he let out an amused snort.
+"I must not deny the truth," Remus read before he let out a snort.
+"Fitting."

-He knew he should probably feel disgusted by what Sirius was doing to her, but he couldn't even bother pretending to be so as he knew she only got what she deserved.
+Harry knew he should probably feel disgusted by what Sirius was doing to her, but he couldn't even bother pretending to be as he knew she only got what she deserved.

 The words carved into her skin were pretty gruesome but she truly deserved it for what she did to the students and not just Harry himself.
 At least Sirius hadn't made her write the words herself over and over again.
 Like Sirius had read his thoughts he spoke up again.

 "Hurts doesn't it?
-And this is so much less than what you deserve for using such a foul torture device on an innocent boy.
-I have no doubt you have used that and other methods on the other students as well but those students are not my concern.
-Harry however is my concern so here is what's going to happen from now."
+And it is so much less than what you deserve for using such a foul torture device on an innocent boy.
+I have no doubt that you have used that and other illegal methods on the other students as well, but they are not my concern.
+Harry however is so here is what's going to happen from now."